 <%@ Page Language=”C#” AutoEventWireup=”true” CodeBehind=”MyApplicationPage.aspx.cs” Inherits=”MyTestApplicationPage.Layouts.MyTestApplicationPage.MyApplicationPage” DynamicMasterPageFile=”~masterurl/default.master” %>

 If you look at the code behind file, you can see the class in inherited from LayoutsPageBase class like below:

 Application pages derived from LayoutsPageBase and LayoutsPageBase is inherited from UnsecuredLayoutsPageBase which are defined in ft.SharePoint.WebControlsnamespace.

-LayoutsPageBasehas has built-in logic for checking permissions and UnsecuredLayoutsPageBase provides few variables, methods and properties to configure permission for application pages, like if the application page permits access for anonymous users.
+LayoutsPageBasehas has built-in logic for checking permissions and UnsecuredLayoutsPageBase provides few variables, methods, and properties to configure permission for application pages, as if the application page permits access for anonymous users.

 To add some code into the application page, I have added the below code in the .aspx page:

 <asp:Content ID=”PageTitleInTitleArea” ContentPlaceHolderID=”PlaceHolderPageTitleInTitleArea” runat=”server”>

 Then in the .cs code I am just adding the

 protected void btnClickMe_Click(object sender, EventArgs e)